Maintaining Leiden Communities in Large Dynamic Graphs: Theoretical Analysis of Leiden

 \begin{definition}[Relative boundedness \cite{fan2017incremental}] An incremental graph algorithm is relatively bounded to the static algorithm if its cost is polynomial in $|\Theta|$ and $|{\tt AFF}|$. \end{definition}

 We now analyze the boundedness of existing incremental Leiden algorithms.

-\begin{theorem} When processing an edge deletion or insertion, the incremental Leiden algorithms proposed in \cite{sahu2024starting} all cost $O(P\cdot(|V| + |E|))$. \end{theorem}
+\begin{theorem} When processing an edge deletion or insertion, the incremental Leiden algorithms proposed in \cite{sahu2024starting} all cost $O\left(\sum_{p=1}^P \left(|V^p| + |E^p|\right)\right)$. \end{theorem}

-By Theorem \ref{theo:unbounded}, the existing algorithms for maintaining Leiden communities are both unbounded and relatively unbounded as shown in Table \ref{tab:related_works}.
-They are very costly for large graphs, even with a small update.
-Following, we review the property of Leiden and then identify {\tt AFF} of Leiden in the end.
+By Theorem \ref{theo:unbounded}, the existing algorithms for maintaining Leiden communities are both unbounded and relatively unbounded, as shown in Table \ref{tab:related_works}.
+They are very costly for large graphs, even for small updates.
+Next, we review the properties of Leiden and then identify {\tt AFF} of Leiden.